Least Squares Estimation of a Quasiconvex Regression Function: Analysis of the Japanese plywood production data

-\texttt{ }It should be noted that the Nadaraya-Watson estimator is approximately increasing and has approximately convex input requirement sets.
-This motivated us to fit a quasiconcave and increasing function.
 The left panel of Figure~\ref{fig:Plywood} shows the input requirement sets for $\widehat\varphi_n$ and the right panel shows the surface plot of the production function.
 Notice that as value-added increases, the establishments become more capital intensive.
 This illustrates the typical pattern of capital deepening as production expands \citep{kumar2002technological}.
 We also observe that establishments are operating at different scales of production throughout the domain of the production function.
-Our proposed estimator captures the characteristics of the data as flexibly as possible while maintaining the fundamental axioms of monotonicity and quasiconcavity. {\cln To further understand the predictive performance of the various estimators discussed in Section~\ref{sec:simulation_study}, we estimate the out-of-sample prediction error by randomly and repeatedly partitioning the data ($100$ times) into 80\%/20\% training/test splits.
-The average test error of the competing estimators relative to the LSE is: 1.07 (\texttt{NW}), 1.09 (\texttt{ChenEtAl}), and 1.11 (\texttt{Iso}); the LSE has a relative error of 1 and a lower number is better.}
+Our proposed estimator captures the characteristics of the data as flexibly as possible while maintaining the fundamental axioms of monotonicity and quasiconcavity.
+To further understand the predictive performance of the various estimators discussed in Section~\ref{sec:simulation_study}, we estimate the out-of-sample prediction error by randomly and {repeatedly partitioning the data ($100$ times) into 80\%/20\% training/test splits.
+The average test error of the competing estimators relative to the LSE is: 1.07 (\texttt{NW}), 1.09 (\texttt{ChenEtAl}), and 1.11 (\texttt{Iso}); the LSE has a relative error of 1} and a lower number is better.

 \begin{myrem}[Additional real data example] {\cln In Section~\ref{sec:analysis_of_cost_data} of the supplementary file, we analyze the data of the cost function for hospitals across the US using the 2007 Annual Survey Database from the American Hospital Association studied in~\cite{MR3993460}.
 We show that just as in the case of the Japanese production data, existing estimators either overfit or do not adequately incorporate the known shape of the nonparametric function when estimating the cost function.} \end{myrem}